 Lack of Oversight: FDA's misrepresentations have resulted in a lack of appropriate oversight in Congress.
 The Congressional Committees tasked to provide oversight aren't even aware this issue is in need of oversight.
-Notably Senator Feinstein and Senator Tammy Baldwin, <a href="Senator T
+Notably Senator Tammy Baldwin, Senator Feinstein and Senator Merkley are all members of the U.S. Senate Committee on Appropriations Subcommittee Agriculture, Rural Development, Food and Drug Administration, and Related Agencies that have oversight of the FDA and all have written letters void of action to ensure accountability on the issue.